tstout/db-tools/README.md

 implement or generate all that getter/setter java-bean noise.
 You don't even need to annotate the plain old java interface.
 * All the getInt, getString, getDate, etc. on a jdbc ResultSet is automatic.
 * Need migration support for your schema?
-Of course you do.
-A naive migration API is provided (currently a trivial liquibase wrapper).
+A naive migration API is provided (currently a small liquibase wrapper).
+I'm on the fence concerning liquibase.
+This dependency may dissolve in the future.

+#Example Usage
+Suppose you have the following select:

 #db.io Caveats
 * I'm not happy with the update/insert interface.
 * Performance is not a goal at the moment.
 Vanilla java.lang.reflect.Proxy is used to map column metadata to an inteface.
 * Only an H2 client is bundled at the moment.
 Other databases should not be a major effort, provided you implement a couple of interfaces.

 #do.io TODO